We Offer Career Coaching for Our Students: Here’s How It Works

 No, you don’t have to accept the first job offer you receive.
-However, under the Get Hired Job Guarantee, if you don’t accept a qualifying job offer, you won’t be able to receive a refund for the Get Hired portion of Break Into Tech — in the case that you don’t find a job within six months.
+However, under the Break Into Tech Job Guarantee, if you don’t accept a qualifying job offer, you won’t be able to receive a refund for the Get Hired portion of the Break Into Tech curriculum — in case that you don’t find a job within six months.

 Will my coach help me negotiate my salary and other benefits?